Wisconsin Municipal Attorneys

 Some municipal bodies inadvertently violate provisions of the state’s Open Meetings and Public Records laws.
 Violations can result in financial penalties, and repeated offenses can erode public trust and leave a body or employee exposed to potential litigation.
 Our team of legal professionals at West & Dunn can counsel local governments in these areas and will work to facilitate total compliance.

 Municipal law can become relevant in a wide variety of areas and determine how a local government serves its community.
-We understand how to analyze municipal charters, bylaws, ordinances, and all other legal elements that determine how a municipality can safely operate.
+We understand how to analyze municipal charters, bylaws, ordinances, and all other legal elements that determine how a municipality can operate safely.
 Should the need arise, we also offer related criminal defense and civil litigation representation at the trial and appellate levels.

 I am grateful they took my case and I highly recommend them.- Andrew L.